Policy: Infectious diseases screening and immunisation for students undertaking clinical placements

 Responsibilities of students

-- Students are responsible for complying with all immunisation requirements of health facilities where they will undertake clinical placements.
+- All students who have a clinical placement component in their program comply with all screening and immunisation requirements of clinical placement facilities where they undertake clinical placements.

 - Students are responsible for any costs incurred in meeting the requirements.